Dennis Villarojo

-Dennis Cabanada Villarojo (born April 18, 1967) is a Filipino prelate of the Catholic Church who is the fifth bishop of the Diocese of Malolos in the Philippines.
+Dennis Cabanada Villarojo (born April 18, 1967) is a Filipino catholic prelate currently serving as the fifth bishop of the Roman Catholic Diocese of Malolos in the Philippines.
+Prior to his current role, Villarojo served as an auxiliary bishop of Cebu from 2015 until he took office as Bishop of Malolos on his installation in August 21, 2019.
+He was the secretary-general for the 51st International Eucharistic Congress which took place in Cebu in 2016.

+He holds a licentiate in philosophy from the University of Santo Tomas and a doctorate in philosophy from the Pontifical University of the Sacred Heart in Rome.

+Villarojo is also the current Regional Representative of the Catholic Bishops Conference of the Philippines for southwest Luzon, and is a member of the CBCP Office on the Protection of Minors.

 Early life and studies

 He completed his high school formation at the Colegio de San Jose- Recoletos in Cebu City.
 He entered San Carlos Seminary College of the Archdiocese of Cebu where he finished his philosophical studies.
 Later, he continued his priestly training at the Pontifical and Royal University of Santo Tomas in Manila, where he took his theological studies, and obtained his licentiate degree in Ecclesiastical Philosophy.

-He was ordained deacon by Jaime Cardinal Sin in Manila on 1993.
-A year later on June 10, 1994, he was ordained priest for the Archdiocese of Cebu.
-For four years, from 1994 to 1998, he was personal secretary of Ricardo Cardinal Vidal, the Ordinary of the Archdiocese at that time.
+He was ordained deacon by Cardinal Jaime Sin in Manila in 1993.
+A year later, on June 10, 1994, he was ordained priest for the Archdiocese of Cebu at the Our Lady of Guadalupe Shrine in Cebu City.
+For four years, from 1994 to 1998, he was personal secretary of Cardinal Ricardo Vidal, the ordinary of the archdiocese at that time.

-From 1998 to 2001, Monsignor Villarojo continued his post-graduate studies in Philosophy, in Rome, at the Pontifical University of the Holy Cross, where he earned his doctorate in this discipline.
+From 1998 to 2001, Villarojo continued his post-graduate studies in philosophy in Rome, at the Pontifical University of the Holy Cross, where he earned his doctorate.

-After studying in Rome, he returned to his country and continued, until 2010, to take the task as secretary of Cardinal Vidal and at the same time as coordinator of the pastoral planning board of the archdiocese.
+After studying in Rome he returned to his country and continued, until 2010, to take the task as secretary of Vidal and at the same time as coordinator of the pastoral planning board of the archdiocese.

-Since 2010, Monsignor Villarojo has been the chairman of the pastoral team at the parish of the Our Lady of the Sacred Heart in Barangay Capitol Site, Cebu City.
+Since 2010, Villarojo has been the chairman of the pastoral team at the parish of the Our Lady of the Sacred Heart in Barangay Capitol Site, Cebu City.
 In 2012, he was also appointed secretary-general of the 51st International Eucharistic Congress, which was held in Cebu, in January 2016.

 Episcopacy

-On 3 July 2015, Pope Francis designated Monsignor Villarojo as one of the auxiliary bishops of Cebu.
-He was consecrated bishop on 10 August 2015 at the Metropolitan Cathedral of the Archdiocese of Cebu, by Archbishop José S. Palma, the current Ordinary of the Archdiocese.
-Ricardo Cardinal Vidal (Cardinal Archbishop Emeritus of Cebu), and Giuseppe Pinto (Papal Nuncio to the Philippines) were the co-consecrators.
+On July 3, 2015, Pope Francis designated Villarojo as one of the auxiliary bishops of Cebu.
+He was consecrated bishop on August 10, 2015 at the Cebu Metropolitan Cathedral by Archbishop José S. Palma, the current ordinary of the archdiocese.
+Cardinal Ricardo Vidal (Cardinal Archbishop Emeritus of Cebu) and Giuseppe Pinto (Papal Nuncio to the Philippines) were the co-consecrators.

-On May 14, 2019, Pope Francis has designated Bishop Villarojo as the new bishop of the Diocese of Malolos.
-He was installed on August 21, 2019 by Luis Antonio Tagle, Archbishop of Manila together with Gabriele Giordano Caccia, then Apostolic Nuncio to the Philippines.
+On May 14, 2019, Pope Francis designated Bishop Villarojo as the new bishop of the Diocese of Malolos.